Modular binary octahedral symmetry for flavor structure of Standard Model

 Since all the VVMFs (denoted by $\mathcal{M}(2O)$) in the representations of the binary octahedral group $2O$ are simply the set of each irreducible VVMF module, the whole module $\mathcal{M}(2O)$ can be organized as the direct sum of eight irreducible VVMF modules:

-From the general theory of vector-valued modular forms~\cite{Liu:2021gwa}, we can determine the basis of each module and identify the VVMF of minimal weight within them.
+From the general theory of VVMFs~\cite{Liu:2021gwa}, we can determine the basis of each module and identify the VVMF of minimal weight within them.
 Specifically, each irreducible VVMF module can be generated by the following modular multiplets over the ring $\mathcal{M}(\mathbf{1})=\mathbb{C}[E_4,E_6]$:

 where all the 1-d, 2-d and 3-d VVMFs of minimum weight can be obtained relatively directly from the corresponding MLDEs.
 These solutions are consistently expressed in the form of eta products or generalized hypergeometric functions, as demonstrated in Appendix~\ref{app:123dVVMF}.
 However, in the 4-d case, the solution of MLDE does not possess a compact analytic expression.
 Instead, we can solve for the $q$-expansion of the corresponding VVMF through a recursive method.
 The detailed procedure is described in Appendix~\ref{app:4dVVMF}.
-The VVMFs of minimal weight in each irreducible representations of $2O$ are determined to be
+The VVMFs of minimal weight in each irreps of $2O$ are determined to be

 where ${}_2F_1$ and ${}_3F_2$ are the generalized hypergeometric series.
 The $q$-expansions for above VVMFs are given as follows

 The linearly independent modular multiplets of $2O$ at each permissible weight can be straightforwardly obtained by multiplying the polynomial of $E_4,E_6$ basis vectors of modules in Eq.~\eqref{eq:modules-2O}: